last will and testament

-Whether we are ill at home or need urgent hospital treatment, we appreciate the help and support of those around us.
-There are a number of rules and regulations that prevent others from being involved in decisions relating to our care and treatment unless we have specifically authorised that they are able to do so.
+Whether we are ill at home or need urgent hospital treatment, we appreciate the help and support of our loved ones.
+Unless specific authorisation has been given, there are a number of rules and regulations that prevent loved ones from being involved in decisions relating to our care and treatment.

-We may need help to manage our finances, claim benefits, or pay bills.
+These regulations extend to financial decisions and so this authorisation will allow your chosen loved ones to help to manage finances, claim benefits, or pay bills.
 This would be particularly important if we are in hospital for any length of time, are unable to get out and about or are becoming confused.

 This isn’t restricted to just later life though.
 An accident, a stroke or other illness could mean that we suddenly lose the ability to make decisions or act for ourselves, even at a young age.

-if you lose the ability to make decisions for yourself a special court called the Court of Protection will need to appoint someone for you.
+If you lose the ability to make decisions for yourself a special court called the Court of Protection will need to appoint someone for you.
 If a family member or trusted friend wants to act in this capacity they have to apply to court and be subject to their scrutiny and decisions.
-This is a costly and time-consuming process.
-You will have NO control over who is appointed to make decisions for you.
+This is a costly, time-consuming and invasive process.
+Most importantly you will have NO control over who is appointed to make decisions for you.

 - LPA – Property and Finance